pyannote/pyannote-audio/README.md

 trainer.fit(model)
 ```

-Default optimizer (`Adam` with default parameters) and scheduler (`ReduceLROnPlateau`) are automatically set up for you.
-Customizing them requires a bit more work:
+Default optimizer (`Adam` with default parameters) is automatically set up for you.
+Customizing optimizer (and scheduler) requires a bit more work:

 ```python
 import torch.optim